 - Don’t rent the property.
 If the landlord seems unconcerned with the carpet condition or is resistant to the idea of replacing it, keep searching.
 You should feel comfortable and safe in your rental home and not be worried about what might be lurking in the carpets.

 - Live with the carpets as-is.
-Most debris and bacteria can be eliminated from your carpets with regular steam cleaning, which should be done at least once a year.
-Many landlords will have a property’s carpets cleaned between each tenant, which is another great question to ask during a property tour.
+Most debris and bacteria can be eliminated from your carpets with regular cleaning by professional carpet cleaners, which should be done at least once a year.
+Large stains are unsightly but not necessarily dangerous.
+Many landlords will do a standard carpet cleaning between each tenant, which is another great question to ask during a property tour.

 Depreciation and Damages